needle-mirror/com.unity.adaptiveperformance/Documentation~/visual-scripting.md

 ![Adaptive Performance on performance mode event unit.](Images/VisualScripting/vs-onperformancemode.png)

-To see the current performance mode use the Get Performance Mode unit.
+To see the current performance mode, use the Get Performance Mode unit.

 ![Adaptive Performance performance mode read only unit.](Images/VisualScripting/vs-getperformancemode.png)

-For more information about performance mode see the [user guide](user-guide.md#performance-mode-status).
+For more information about performance mode, refer to the [user guide](user-guide.md#performance-mode-status).

 #### Boost